gbif/model-material/data-mapping.md

 `GeologicalContext`s is modeled similarly to a `Georeference`, but with an ``accepted_geological_context_id` in the `Location` table that MUST match the `geological_context_id` of the corresponding `GeologicalContext`, if any.

-The values for the `targetType` fields MUST be `LOCATION`, `GEOREFERENCE` or `GEOLOGICAL_CONTEXT`, depending on the table they are to be directly related to.

 <p align=center><img src="./_images/locations.png" alt="locations" width="50%"/>
 <p align=center>Figure 4.
 Locations, Georeferences and GeologicalContexts in the Unified Model

 ## 11. Map AgentRoles, Assertions, Citations, and Identifiers for Locations, Georeferences, and GeologicalContexts

-The 'common model' tables associated with the three Location-related tables can be populated.
+The 'common model' tables associated with the three Location-related tables can be populated at this point.
+The values for the `targetType` fields of the commn model tables MUST be `LOCATION`, `GEOREFERENCE` or `GEOLOGICAL_CONTEXT`, depending on the table they are to be directly related to.

 ## 12. Map Occurrences and other Events

+An `Event` is something that happens within a place during a period of time.
+The spatial scale and temporal duration may be as specific or vague as necessary, and may or may not be provided. `Event`s are hierarchical in the UM, with a parent `Event` containing all of its child `Event`s both spatially and temporally.
+A project (or any other higher organizational initiative) might be a parent-most `Event`, the spatial and temporal limits of which encompass all of the `Event`s within it.
+The next level down might consist of collecting expeditions launched as part of the parent project, for example.
+Each `Event` can likewise encompass sub-`Event`s to an arbitrary hierarchical depth, each with the same or distinct `Location` and temporal boundsas its parent (under the limitation of being contained).

 <p align=center><img src="./_images/events.png" alt="events" width="75%"/>
 <p align=center>Figure 5.
 Events in the Unified Model